Charles F. Ploeger

 Charles F. Ploeger (August 4, 1870 – May 26, 1916) was an American farmer, businessman, and politician.

 Born in the town of Ellington, Outagamie County, Wisconsin, Ploeger moved with his parents to the town of Seymour.
-Ploeger was a farmer and livestock raiser.
-He was also involved with the fire insurance business and was president of the Seymour State Bank.
+Ploeger farmed and raised livestock.
+He was also in the fire insurance business and was president of the Seymour State Bank.
 Ploeger was involved with the Seymour Fair Association.
-Ploeger served as Seymour Town Clerk and as chairman of the Seymour Town Board.
-Seymour served on the school board and was the board clerk.
+He served as Seymour Town Clerk and as chairman of the Seymour Town Board.
 Ploeger served in the Wisconsin State Assembly and was a Republican.
-Ploeger died of pneumonia at his home in Seymour, Wisconsin while still in office.
+He died of pneumonia at his home in Seymour, Wisconsin while still in office.